OREL-group/CogStudy/README.md

 ## Suggest A Discussion
-If you'd like to flag an idea for discussion, please make a bullet point below
+If you'd like to flag an idea for discussion via this repo, make a pull request to add to this bulleted list, and it will be made into an Issue for the Agenda Board.
-* Topic: Idea, Resource to Discuss (paper, video, etc)
+* *Topic: Idea, Resource to Discuss (paper, video, etc)*
 * Cybernetics: What happened to Cybernetics?
 (M Boden, Preface)
+*

 #### Contributors & Participants
 Jesse Parent.
 Anson Lim, (to be updated)